Filippo-Venturini/asmd23-public-models/README.md

 Now we want the agent to collect different items and stay where the final item is located.

+The code of the following implementation can be found at: *scala.u09.task2.TryItemsQLearningMatrix.scala*

 Here we have the problem that the rewards are not static, we are in a situation in which when an item is not collected yet the cell has a high expected reward, but the same cell has to have less importance after the item is collected.

 Moreover, after every episode, we need a way for reset the map to the initial configuration of items.

-So the following steps are followed:
+So the succeeding steps are followed:

 - The type `ResetFunction` is created, it consists in a `Unit` function that is called before each training episode and reset the map (relocating the items).